-Going to some museums in New York can be expensive, but luckily, most institutions and free museums NYC offer free museum days and hours where you will only be required to pay-what-you wish.
+If you are planning a weekend in New York, visiting at least some museums should be a must.
+However, it can be expensive, but luckily, a lot of institutions offer free museum days and hours where you will only be required to pay-what-you wish.
 If you don’t know when and how where to take advantage of this offer then you will end up being some expensive museums.
 Therefore, the trick is to find those free museums NYC and take advantage of the offers.

 Here are some of the free museums New York City and their discount hours.
 Actually NYC has the highest concentration of museums in the world.